diego-ninja/granite/docs/advanced_usage.md

 This guide covers advanced patterns, best practices, and architectural considerations when using Granite in complex applications.

+## ⚠️ Note

+All examples in this document use the `Granite` base class.
+As of version 2.0.0, the legacy `GraniteDTO` and `GraniteVO` classes are deprecated and will be removed in v3.0.0.

 ## Table of Contents

 - [Architectural Patterns](#architectural-patterns)